First bison calf born wild in 200 years

 Careful planning bears fruit

 “Once in the wild, the bison seemed to really explore the area systematically and of course they disabused us of our predictions of where they would go – they knew better and found all the little meadows and abandoned clear-cuts that provided them with plenty of food”, says Barbara Promberger, Executive Director of the FCC.
-The herd has roamed over 10,000 hectares in the past six months and appear to have adapted very well.
-As a result they are entering the colder months in good condition, having gained a lot of weight in the summer.
+The herd has roamed over 10,000 hectares in the past six months and appears to have adapted very well.
+As a result, they are entering the colder months in good condition, having gained a lot of weight in the summer.

 Cautious optimism

 The successful calving has reassured the team that their careful efforts to ensure a smooth reintroduction are paying off.
 The arrival of the first calf is later than usual, but not unheard of – especially in captive-bred bison.
 The coming months will be crucial, as Barbara explains, “winters can be really harsh here in the mountains and it will be their first one out on their own, and now also with a late-born calf, so this is going to be a critical period”.
-The team will be carefully watching the bison over the coming months.
-The leading female has been fitted with a satellite-tracking collar, so that the reintroduced herd can be located on a daily basis.
-Camera traps have also been deployed in the area, and a dedicated bison monitoring team makes visual contact with the herd at least once a week to check their physical condition.

 Bison have long been an important symbol in Romania, prevalent in national history and folklore.
 The opportunity to see free-roaming bison is a fantastic ecotourism drawcard, bringing the potential for much needed sustainable development opportunities for rural communities.
 As such, local people have keenly awaited their return and the arrival of the first calf has caused much excitement in the region.